google/model-viewer/test/fidelity/README.md

  3. Follow the documented steps in the README to produce a build
       - At the time of this writing, this is as easy as invoking `./build.sh release` from the repository root
- 4. Run the GLTF viewer with the appropriate IBL and model as arguments
+ 4. Run the glTF viewer with the appropriate IBL and model as arguments
       - IBLs that we use in tests are included in the patch: [quick_4k](https://github.com/cdata/filament/tree/model-viewer-adaptation/ibl/quick_4k)
-      - An example invokation of the GLTF viewer from the Filament project root looks like: `./out/cmake-release/samples/gltf_viewer -i ./ibl/quick_4k/ $PATH_TO_MODEL`
+      - An example invokation of the glTF viewer from the Filament project root looks like: `./out/cmake-release/samples/gltf_viewer -i ./ibl/quick_4k/ $PATH_TO_MODEL`
  5. Take a screenshot of the window that appears (which should be rendering the appropriate model)